Dortmund-Kurl station

 Dortmund-Kurl station is in the Dortmund suburb of Kurl in the German state of North Rhine-Westphalia on the Dortmund–Hamm line.
-The station has two platform tracks and an overtaking track for long-distance trains and a freight track without platforms, which is no longer used.
+The station has two platform tracks and an overtaking track for long-distance trains, and also a freight track without platforms which is no longer used.

 History

 In 1847, Kurl station was opened by the Cologne-Minden Railway Company as a simple halt.
-Ticket sales were conducted at the nearby Zur Mühle restaurant.
+Tickets were sold at the nearby Zur Mühle restaurant.
 The Zeche Kurl (colliery) opened in 1855 had a siding at Kurl station.

-On 1 April 1886 the first permanent station building was built on the south side of the railway line and still exists today as a residence.
-Even the former crossing keeper's house is inhabited.
+In April 1886 the first permanent station building was built, on the south side of the railway line.
+It is still used, as a residence, as is the former crossing keeper's house.

 In 1908, a new entrance building was erected on the north side of the tracks, which now only serves as a passageway to the tracks.

 The station is listed as a monument by the city of Dortmund.